Medicare Advantage plans often deny needed care, federal report finds - The Boston Globe

 In its review of 430 denials in June 2019, the inspector general’s office said that it had found repeated examples of care denials for medical services that coding experts and doctors reviewing the cases determined were medically necessary and should be covered.

-Based on its finding that about 13% of the requests denied should have been covered under Medicare, the investigators estimated as many as 85,000 beneficiary requests for prior authorization of medical care were potentially improperly denied in 2019.
+Based on its finding that about 13 percent of the requests denied should have been covered under Medicare, the investigators estimated as many as 85,000 beneficiary requests for prior authorization of medical care were potentially improperly denied in 2019.

 Advantage plans also refused to pay legitimate claims, according to the report.
-About 18% of payments were denied despite meeting Medicare coverage rules, an estimated 1.5 million payments for all of 2019.
+About 18 percent of payments were denied despite meeting Medicare coverage rules, an estimated 1.5 million payments for all of 2019.
 In some cases, plans ignored prior authorizations or other documentation necessary to support the payment.

 These denials may delay or even prevent a Medicare Advantage beneficiary from getting needed care, said Rosemary Bartholomew, who led the team that worked on the report.
 Only a tiny fraction of patients or providers try to appeal these decisions, she said.